Scaling of Entropy Production under Coarse Graining in Active Disordered Media

 We can now carry out the coarse-graining procedure for the entropy production.
 First, we note that the mesoscopic entropy production, Eq.~\eqref{eq:si_meso}, is given by a sum over contributions from neighbouring mesostates, $\alpha\ne\beta$ in \eqref{eq:si_meso}.
 By linearity of expectation, the disorder average $\ave{\SMeso}$ is therefore the expected contribution from a single interface multiplied by the number of interfaces.
 It follows that, for a hypercubic lattice with coordination number $2d$,

 where $\{\alpha,\beta\}$ is any pair of neighbouring mesostates.
 Asymptotically in large $L$, Eq.~\eqref{eq:ave_simeso} can be approximated by

 where

 denotes the variance of the probability current integrated across an interface of linear dimension $L$.
-This relation is derived in Appendix \ref{A:asym_lograt}.
+This relation is derived in Suppl.\ Sec.~\ref{A:asym_lograt}.
 In the continuum limit, the asymptotic scaling of the entropy production per mesostate is therefore controlled by the asymptotic variance of the current integrated across the interface between states, which is in turn determined by the small wavenumber behaviour of the current spectral density tensor introduced in Eq.~\eqref{eq:sp_dens_j}.
 In fact, the relationship between Eqs.~\eqref{eq:sp_dens_j} and \eqref{eq:def_variance_curr} is exactly the type of problem addressed in the study of hyperuniform systems \cite{torquato_hyperuniformity_2016}.
 Using results from these studies, one obtains

-The three scaling laws for $\eta < 0$, $\eta = 0$ and $0<\eta<1$ are sometimes referred to as class I, II and III hyperuniformity relations, respectively.
-A more thorough derivation of these scaling laws is provided in Appendix \ref{A:hyperu_scaling}.
+A more thorough derivation of these scaling laws is provided in Suppl.~ Sec.~\ref{A:hyperu_scaling}.
 We can think of $\sigma^2_J(L) \sim L^{d-2}$ as scaling with the perimeter of the interface.
 In this sense, it is instructive to draw a comparison with the case of a non-solenoidal random vector field with spectral density $\langle \mathcal{J}^{(a)}(\bm{k}) \mathcal{J}^{(b)}(\bm{k'})\rangle = (\tilde{\lambda}/V) \delta_{ab} \delta_{\bm{k}+\bm{k}',0}$, in which case the variance of the integrated current instead scales with the area of the interface, $\sigma_J^2(L) \sim L^{d-1}$.
 The requirement that the steady-state is divergence-free thus plays an important role by imposing long-range correlations in the currents, even when these are not present in the substrate, i.e.\ for $\eta=0$.
-Combining Eqs.~\eqref{eq:scal_si_mes} and \eqref{eq:var_hyunif} we eventually arrive at (Appendix~\ref{A:hyperu_scaling})
+Combining Eqs.~\eqref{eq:scal_si_mes} and \eqref{eq:var_hyunif} we eventually arrive at (Suppl.\ Sec.~\ref{A:hyperu_scaling})